Rectal bleeding usually refers to bleeding from the anus, rectum, or colon, all of which are the final portions of the digestive tract.

 Major injury to any of the gastrointestinal organs can result in internal bleeding that passes through the rectum.
 Severe gastrointestinal disease can also lead to internal bleeding.

-Severe, chronic, or painful rectal bleeding may be a sign of a more serious underlying condition and should be assessed by a doctor.
+Severe, chronic, or painful rectal bleeding may be a sign of a more serious underlying condition, which a doctor should assess.

 Reasons to see a doctor for rectal bleeding include:

-- bleeding that lasts longer than 2 or 3 weeks
+- bleeding that lasts longer than a few days

 - children with bloody stool or rectal bleeding